Finbility Payment

 sourceYesCustomer object described below.

 Only card number and CVC are encrypted by the frontend component.
-Expiry month and year remain plain text, so your backend should assemble cardexpiry from those two fields.
+Expiry month and year remain plain text; map expirationMonth and expirationYear from the form to cardmonth and cardyear.

 Customer source fields